How to make a cheap Christmas tree look expensive and glamorous

 And these berry picks I found in a Dollar store!

+And what was my surprise when I found these champagne colored berry twigs in the Dollar store!
 True, I had to go around several Dollar stores to find enough of them lol, because I wanted lots of berries on my tree.

 Before placing them on a tree I had to remove all the green leaves, because they were kind of ugly.

 And obviously these picks are cheaply made and sort of flimsy.
 But in general, the berries look very pretty, and there are many of them on one branch.
+So I think the $1 price tag is a great deal.

 I also used blue and rose gold picks (Hobby Lobby), mixed them with berries and placed them throughout the tree as clusters.

-The highlight of my decor was the giant pine cones that I made myself.
+The highlight of my decor was the giant pinecones that I made myself.

 I have a separate blog post and video on how to make them, so be sure to check it out.
 They are very easy to make, but they look just amazing on the Christmas tree!